The History of The Telephone Kiosk

 The K6 Red Phone Box

-loved at the start.
+In 1939 The Royal Fine Arts Commission endorsed a policy of painting the kiosks red in all locations.
 The red colour caused particular local difficulties and there were many requests

 for less visible colours.
 The red that is now much loved was then anything but, and the Post Office